ABRG-Models/morphologica/examples/README.md

 An example morph::Visual program which shows a morph::HexGrid and some text labels.

-### convolve.cpp

-An example demonstrating the use of morph::HexGrid, its HexGrid::convolve function, the morph::Random class and a visualization of the input, the convolution kernel and the resulting output.

 ### fps.cpp

 A dynamic HexGrid program showing an animated surface